Up to 50% off sofas & mattresses — limited‑time deals.

 • Use GREENGUARD Gold or OEKO-TEX as supporting evidence, not proof of organic status.

-• Match firmness to your sleep style before you obsess over certification badges.
+• Match firmness to your sleep position before you obsess over badges.

 • Treat allergy claims carefully; organic does not automatically solve dust-mite or latex issues.